-More information about Black History Month at Edge Hill and the University’s commitment to equality, diversity and inclusion can be found here.
+Find out how you can get involved by visiting our Black History Month at Edge Hill page and discover the University’s commitment to equality, diversity and inclusion.

-The University’s International Centre on Racism is dedicated to researching racism in all its forms, click here to find out more about its work and how students and staff can get involved.
+The University’s International Centre on Racism is dedicated to researching racism in all its forms, visit the International Centre on Racism page to learn more about its work and discover how students and staff can get involved.

 The Institute for Social Responsibility aims to make a positive impact on societal issues through cross-disciplinary research and knowledge exchange activities.
 Learn more about the work of the ISR on their homepage.